GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

 In this social media clone, cliental will be able to;

-    []create an account with password and username
+    [*]create an account with email, password, and username

     []see any user via search and follow them if desired